Falling Skies: Online promotion

 For the first season, character videos were made available online.
 The videos explore the main characters of the series.
 As part of the promotional campaign, a vehicle, with the TNT logo and called Falling Skies Technical, was released as a free gift in the social networking game Mafia Wars on June 14, 2011.
 Following the second-season premiere on June 17, 2012, a live after-show titled 2nd Watch hosted by Wil Wheaton premiered.
-The series airs after encore presentations of Falling Skies on TNT's official site.
-Wheaton discusses the latest episode with actors and producers of the series.
+The series aired after encore presentations of Falling Skies on TNT's official site.
+Wheaton discussed the latest episode with actors and producers of the series.

 Blu-ray and DVD releases

 The first season was released on DVD and Blu-ray on June 5, 2012, in North America, on July 2, 2012, in the United Kingdom and on August 29, 2012, in Australia, and on DVD only in South Africa on August 27, 2012.
-In addition to all the episodes of the first season, extras include an extended version of the pilot episode, audio commentary on the pilot episode, a season-two preview, the 2011 San Diego Comic-Con International panel, deleted scenes, character profiles, international promos, behind-the-scenes featurettes including the "Making of Skitter", "Harness Makeup Tips", and "Director One on One".
+In addition to all the episodes of the first season, extras include an extended version of the pilot episode, audio commentary on the pilot episode, a season-two preview, the 2011 San Diego Comic-Con panel, deleted scenes, character profiles, international promos, behind-the-scenes featurettes including the "Making of Skitter", "Harness Makeup Tips", and "Director One on One".
 A collectible trading card was released exclusively to Blu-ray.